pydiverse/pydiverse.pipedag/docs/package/README.md

         cfg = create_basic_pipedag_config(
             f"duckdb:///{temp_dir}/db.duckdb",
             disable_stage_locking=True,  # This is special for duckdb
-            # Attention: If uncommented, task names might be sent to the following URL.
+            # Attention: If uncommented, stage and task names might be sent to the following URL.
             #   You can self-host kroki if you like:
             #   https://docs.kroki.io/kroki/setup/install/
             # kroki_url="https://kroki.io",